Allison Dahle

 Allison Anne Dahle (born March 25, 1964) is an American politician.
 A member of the Democratic Party, she is a member of the North Carolina House of Representatives.
 Dahle has represented the 11th district (including parts of Wake County) since 2019.

 Personal life

 Dahle was born at Rex Hospital in Raleigh, North Carolina.
 Her mother, Anne Clark Dahle, was a longtime educator at Meredith College, and her father, Dr. Robert Dahle, was an agricultural economist at North Carolina State University.
 She attended Needham B. Broughton High School and graduated from the University of South Carolina with a degree in Theatre and Speech.

 After her graduation, she worked as a stage manager on Broadway, and later for the Young Adult Institute in Brooklyn.
 Later, she worked for the Arc of North Carolina.

-Dahle is a lesbian, making her one of four openly LGBTQ officeholders in the North Carolina state legislature, alongside Marcia Morey, Deb Butler and Cecil Brockman.
+Dahle is a lesbian, making her one of five openly LGBTQ officeholders in the North Carolina state legislature as of 2025, alongside Vernetta Alston, Deb Butler, Lisa Grafstein, and Marcia Morey.